 Nazia Kazi is available to speak to community-based organizations, college campuses, and workplaces about Islamophobia, U.S. racism, and empire.
-She has delivered keynotes and public lectures, held roundtables and workshops, and spoken on panels on matters related to anti-Muslim sentiment, xenophobia, racial inequality, and U.S. imperialism.
+She regularly delivers keynotes, public lectures, and workshops on matters related to anti-Muslim sentiment, xenophobia, racial inequality, and U.S. imperialism.

 Please contact Nazia Kazi regarding booking information and speaker fees.

 Islamophobic Nationalism and Forgetfulness in the Terror Decades.
 Public lecture at Georgetown University.
 February 2020.